 4PLs offer a one-stop, big-picture view of a brand’s supply chain operations by intelligently routing orders to 3PLs within the 4PL network based on factors such as inventory availability, proximity to end consumers, weather delays, and more.
 A critical factor in the rise of 4PLs has been the drive to cut final-mile delivery costs through distributing inventory and orders across the network with the help of digital automation.

 Operating on this scale—4PLs often span the entire country but are sometimes multi-national—requires a substantial tech infrastructure that blends advanced tech and computing with physical assets, much like Industry 4.0.
 Traditionally, creating a 4PL involved significant investment in the advanced technology that would oversee the whole network, which has proven cost prohibitive for many 3PLs looking to evolve their services.

 However, with Extensiv Network Manager, 3PLs that already use Extensiv 3PL Warehouse Manager can work together to create 4PL networks with the technology already in place and based on the WMS they are already using.
 Now, Extensiv 3PL Warehouse Manager customers can expand their geographic reach, increase service offerings, and improve SLAs to compete at scale without the massive upfront costs of investing in a more bespoke technological framework necessary for 4PL offerings.

-The reliance on advanced tech will only become more crucial over the next decade to remain competitive both within and outside warehousing and logistics.
+The reliance on advanced tech will only become more crucial over the next decade to remain competitive both within and outside warehousing and logistics services.
 4PLs are not only the future of logistics, but they are also a part of the wave of the future of how Industry operates as an example of Industry 4.0.